 - Students interested in public history can take courses on Museums & Collecting and also earn credit for completing hands-on internships at local museums, libraries, and archives.

 - We offer courses on career and professional development, including “The Historian’s Craft” and “Make Your Major Work.”

 - Our capstone research seminar takes you through the process of researching and writing an original thesis based on primary source research.

-Professor and Chair, Department of History
+Associate Professor and Chair, Department of History